-REALIZED AND UNREALIZED GAIN (LOSS) ON INVESTMENTS ALLOCATED FROM MASTER FUND: Realized gain on derivative instruments and securities \$ 51,807,593 Net change in unrealized appreciation/depreciation on derivative instruments and securities (38,746,724) Net realized and unrealized gain on derivative instruments and securities allocated from Master Fund 13,060,869 NET INVESTMENT LOSS ALLOCATED FROM MASTER FUND: Interest expense (17,912) Management fees (559,784) Professional, administrator and other expenses (168,081) Net investment loss allocated from Master Fund (745,777) PARTNERSHIP EXPENSES - Other expenses (59,532) NET INVESTMENT LOSS (805,309) INCREASE IN PERFORMANCE DISTRIBUTION AT MASTER FUND (2,451,772) NET INCREASE IN PARTNERS' CAPITAL RESULTING FROM OPERATIONS \$ 9,803,788 See notes to financial statements and attached financial statements of the Master Fund.
+REALIZED AND UNREALIZED GAIN (LOSS) ON INVESTMENTS ALLOCATED FROM MASTER FUND: Realized gain on derivative instruments and securities \$ 51,807,593 Net change in unrealized appreciation/depreciation on derivative instruments and securities (38,746,724) Net realized and unrealized gain on derivative instruments and securities allocated from Master Fund 13,060,869 NET INVESTMENT LOSS ALLOCATED FROM MASTER FUND: Interest expense (17,912) Management fees (559,784) Professional, administrator and other expenses (168,081)

+Net investment loss allocated from Master Fund (745,777) PARTNERSHIP EXPENSES - Other expenses (59,532) NET INVESTMENT LOSS (805,309) INCREASE IN PERFORMANCE DISTRIBUTION AT MASTER FUND (2,451,772) NET INCREASE IN PARTNERS' CAPITAL RESULTING FROM OPERATIONS \$ 9,803,788 -,, See notes to financial statements and attached financial statements of the Master Fund. oce notes to intalical statements and attached intalicial statements of the Musici Fund.
 FJ-55